dej0e/nougall/README.md

 ### 3. Add API Key to `local.properties`

-Open your `local.properties` file in the root of the project and add:
+Open your `local.properties` file in the root of the project (if you don't have one, create one) and add:

 ```ini
 TMDB_API_KEY=your_tmdb_api_key_here